IVSoftware/scaling-controls-globally/README.md

 One way to **scale winforms controls with window size** is to use nested TableLayoutPanel controls and setting the rows and columns to use percent rather than absolute sizing.

 Then, place your controls in the cells and anchor them on all four sides.
 For buttons that have a backgound image set to stretch this is all you need to do.
 However, controls that use text may require a custom means to scale the font.
-This is especially true for the `ComboBox` controls you're using because the size is a function of the font not the other way around.
+For example, you're using ComboBox controls where size is a function of the font not the other way around.

 The above screenshots utilize an extension to do a binary search that changes the font size until a target control height is reached.
 Something _like_ this would work but you'll probably want to do more testing than I did.
+The basic idea is to respond to TableLayourPanel size changes by setting a watchdog timer, and when the timer expires iterate the control tree to apply the `BinarySearchFontSize` extension.

     static class Extensions
     {